percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 Let's break down what it means.

+AÅ: We need to make it clear that this file are the ambitions for pg_tde, because a lot of this is not yet in there.

 **Customizable** means that `pg_tde` aims to support many different use cases:

 * Encrypting either every table in every database or only some tables in some databases